harrellbm/Quartz-Garden/content/Biblical Themes (Typology).md

 	- They thought they could raise themselves up or be safe because they lived in high places.
 - Chosen Nation and All Nations
 	- Transition from chosen nation to all nations
-	- In [[Bible Book Notes/The Book of Obadiah]], Edom becomes an emblem of all the nations in the middle of the book in verse 15 where is switches to judgment against all nations for refusing to acknowledge God
+	- In [[The Book of Obadiah]], Edom becomes an emblem of all the nations in the middle of the book in verse 15 where is switches to judgment against all nations for refusing to acknowledge God
 - Justice
 	- Justice according to God's rule and definition of what is right not what the Edomites convinced themselves was right.
 - Rule of God